JasonSCFu/AIML-Applications-in-Financial-Sector/README.md

  - [Automated feature engineering](https://github.com/JasonSCFu/AIML-applications-in-Banking/blob/main/Automated_Feature_Engineering.ipynb)
  - [Semi-auto feature selection techniques](https://github.com/JasonSCFu/AIML-applications-in-Banking/tree/main/ML%20techniques/Feature%20Selection)

-The adoption of AI/ML is banking industry has a lot of obstacles including legacy system integration issue, strict regulatory compliance, infrastructure setup investment, data governance/securities issue etc. This repo is work in progress, I will update it from time to time.
+The adoption of AI/ML is banking industry has a lot of obstacles including legacy system integration issue, strict regulatory compliance, infrastructure setup investment, data governance/securities issue etc.
+This repo is a work in progress and any feedback or comment would be appreciated.
+Feel free to contact me at sfu012@sina.com